Selecting the Right Router

-I really don’t like answering these questions since their vague.
+I really don’t like answering these questions since they’re vague.
 They also assume that a specific brand makes 100% of their routers better than others.
-Also that one type of router can fit any user’s needs, this is like asking what the best car or car brand is and you cant really give a definitive answer.
-One brand may make a specific type of vehicle or model more reliable than their competitors while the competitor offers better reliability in another vehicle type.
+Also, that one type of router can fit any user’s needs, this is like asking what the best car or car brand is and you can’t really give a definitive answer.
+One brand may make a specific type of vehicle or model more reliable than its competitors while the competitor offers better reliability in another vehicle type.
 We haven’t considered the type of use, minivans are better at one thing while trucks have the advantage elsewhere.

 Comparisons aside lets talk routers, due to the large quantity of manufacturers and models we wont touch on any one specifically and there are plenty of sites out there that provide user reviews on specific models anyway, but instead mention the differences between home use and business use so you can make an informed decision on your next purchase.